Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 Oracle Database is a multi-model database management system produced and marketed by Oracle Corporation.

-It is a database commonly used for running online transaction processing (OLTP), data warehousing (DW) and mixed (OLTP & DW) database workloads.
-Oracle Database has two editions: Enterprise Edition (EE) and Standard Edition (SE).
+Oracle Database is a database commonly used for running online transaction processing (OLTP), data warehousing (DW), and mixed (OLTP & DW) database workloads.
+It has two editions: Enterprise Edition (EE) and Standard Edition (SE).

 Enterprise Edition (EE)